axone-protocol/axoned/docs/command/okp4d_keys_list.md

 ### Synopsis

-Return a list of all public keys stored by this key manager along with their associated name and address.
+Return a list of all public keys stored by this key manager along with their associated name, address and decentralized identifier (for supported public key algorithms)

 ```
 okp4d keys list [flags]